 The capstone course, offered in the spring, provides an integrative analytical exercise culminating in an individual written report and oral presentation.

-Career Track Electives: In consultation with a faculty advisor, students take three courses within one of four career tracks: International Relations, International Political Economy, International Public Policy, or Environmental Policy and Sustainability.
+Career Track Electives: In consultation with a faculty advisor, students take three courses within one of four career tracks: International Relations, International Political Economy, International Public Policy, Environmental Policy and Sustainability, or Security of the Asia-Pacific.

 Regional Electives: Students must complete two courses focusing on one or more of the following regions: China, Japan, Korea, Latin America, and Southeast Asia.